Specialisms

 Specific Injuries Experience

-Linda regularly works closely with children and young adults who have suffered from trauma, bereavement and loss.
+Linda has regularly worked closely with children and young adults who have suffered from trauma, bereavement and loss.
 Mental health issues or behavioural problems can arise as a direct consequence of the trauma or loss, or may have already existed but become bigger issues as a result.
 Linda draws on this experience when preparing Loss of Service reports, relating to fatal accidents and misdiagnosis, where in many cases the remaining dependants are children or young adults with vulnerabilities and high needs of their own.
 Linda has written detailed reports quantifying the past services provided by the deceased to their dependants, as well as those that they would have provided in the future.

 Employment Profile

-Linda has over 30 years’ experience as an Occupational Therapist working with children who have a range of physical disabilities, along with a wealth of experience in the social and emotional impact such disabilities can cause children and their families.
+Linda has over 38 years’ experience as an Occupational Therapist working with children who have a range of physical disabilities, along with a wealth of experience in the social and emotional impact such disabilities can cause children and their families.

 Since qualifying as an Occupational Therapist in 1983, most of her career has been spent in the specialist field of paediatrics.
 She has worked in National Health Service and Social Services settings, carrying out assessment, care planning and treatment of children who have a wide range of special needs.
 She has recommended equipment needs and housing adaptations and has experience in planning for the transition of physically disabled pupils into secondary school.